LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models

-To this end, we target logic synthesis optimization in this work, and propose a novel ML approach for highly accurate QoR estimation with great generalization capability, as highlighted in Figure \ref{fig:overall1}.
-Logic synthesis transforms functional RTL designs into optimized logic-gate-level representations.
-A logic synthesis \textit{flow} refers to a sequence of logic optimizations, and a well designed flow can largely reduce design area and latency.
-While being studied for decades, there remain unresolved \textbf{challenges and requirements} for efficient logic optimization. \circled{1} The design space of possible synthesis flows is extremely large \cite{yu2018developing,yu2020decision}.
-It reemphasizes the importance of \textbf{fast and accurate} QoR prediction for sufficient design space exploration. \circled{2} There is no one-for-all solution.
+\begin{itemize} \item The design space of possible synthesis flows is extremely large \cite{yu2018developing,yu2020decision}.
+It reemphasizes the importance of \textbf{fast and accurate} QoR prediction for sufficient design space exploration. \item There is no one-for-all solution.
 Commercial EDA tools usually provide reference design flows \cite{lynx} developed by experts based on heuristics or prior knowledge, but such flows do not uniformly perform well.
 As shown in Figure \ref{fig:motivation}(a), first, for a specific design, different flows have drastically varied optimization effects; second, the same set of flows have different performance across different designs.
-These observations suggest the importance of \textbf{design-specific} synthesis flows. \circled{3} The \textit{transformation order} in the flows should be well captured.
+These observations suggest the importance of \textbf{design-specific} synthesis flows. \item The \textit{transformation order} in the flows should be well captured.
 Figure \ref{fig:motivation}(b) compares the impact of different flow lengths, where the distribution of area/delay is not conspicuously improved with longer flows.
-This indicates that it is the underlying \textbf{temporal information}, i.e., relative ordering of logic transformations, inside synthesis flows that majorly determines final QoRs. \circled{4} Existing approaches do not generalize across designs.
+This indicates that it is the underlying \textbf{temporal information}, i.e., the relative ordering of logic transformations, inside synthesis flows that majorly determines final QoRs. \item Existing approaches do not generalize across designs.
 Prior arts leverage CNN \cite{yu2018developing} or LSTM \cite{yu2020decision} to predict QoRs \textit{for a certain design}, where only flow-related but not design information is taken as input.
 These methods target fixed-length flows and have limited generalization capability to unseen designs due to the absence of design-specific information (more details in Section \ref{exp}).
-Aiming at a practical use of ML-based performance model, the \textbf{generalization} across different designs and flow lengths is a necessity.
+Aiming at a practical use of ML-based performance modeling, the \textbf{generalization} across different designs and flow lengths is a necessity. \end{itemize}